dimajix/flowman-tutorial/lessons/03-parameters/README.md

 ### Objectives

-* You understand how to parametrize a Flowman job
+* You will learn how to parametrize a Flowman job
-* You understand the difference between environment variables and job parameters
+* You will understand the difference between environment variables and job parameters
+* You will learn the effect of using data partitions

+### Description

+### Processing Steps

 ## Core Concepts